York Region Fintech Summit Recap: a Look at The Future of FinTech

 Last Friday, we participated in a panel at the first York Region FinTech Summit.
 With panelists and speakers from PayPal Canada, OMERS Ventures, MaRS, Ernst & Young, RBC and more, the event brought together a wide range of different players and unique perspectives from across the FinTech and banking industries.

-Despite the variety in experiences and industry, there were some trends regarding the present state and future of FinTech that the majority of speakers and panelists emphasized.
+Despite the variety of experiences and industries, there were some trends regarding the present state and future of FinTech that the majority of speakers and panelists emphasized.
 These were the most important.

 The Customer is Demanding Different Services